MicrosoftDocs/microsoft-salescopilot-docs/articles/view-save-email-summary-crm.md

 1. Copy the summary to the clipboard
 1. View the summary source

 The following image shows the email summary when you're drafting a reply.
 Note the card title, "Key email info."
-You can add the email summary to your CRM here.

 :::image type="content" source="media/email-summary-replying.png" alt-text="Screenshot of an email summary card in the Copilot for Sales pane in Outlook when replying to an email, with numbered callouts.":::